NLESC-JCER/run-cpp-on-web/react/README.md

 ## Adding the  web form

-The web application in our example should have a form with ``tolerance`` and ``initial_guess`` input fields, as well as a submit button.
+The web application in our example should have a form with ``tolerance`` and ``initial_guess`` input fields, as well as, a submit button.
 The form in JSX can be written in the following way:

 ```js
 <form onSubmit={handleSubmit}>